DamienL31/RshineApp/README.md

    ```sh
    git clone [https://github.com/DamienL31/RshineApp/tree/main]
    ```
+2. Download the repo, store the files in a folder and then create subfolders "www" in which you can put photos, "data" which will contain your data.

-2. Open the project in RStudio and Packages.R :
+3. Open Packages.R :
 check that you have the same packages as in packages.R if not below the command :
 ```R
 install.packages('package')
 ```
-3. Then don't forget to load it :
+Then don't forget to load it :
 ```R
 library(package)
 ```
-## Usage
+4. Run the "Global.r" file, then change the path of the first line of code to access data.frame to your path (where "data" is stored).

+5. Launch the "Crim_Appli.R" file, replace the first 2 lines of the "source" path with your own (where you've stored the repo) so that the Packages.R and Global.R files run.

-Run the application locally by opening the `crim_appli.R` file in RStudio and clicking 'Run App'.
+6. Run the application locally by opening the `crim_appli.R` file in RStudio and clicking 'Run App'.

 ## Application Structure